E.I.F.S. and Traditional Stucco

 What is Exterior Insulation and Finish Systems (E.I.F.S.)?

-EIFS is a non-bearing wall system.
-It was originally developed in postwar Germany.
+EIFS (Exterior Insulation and Finish Systems) is a non-bearing wall system.
 Originally, its purpose was to resurface masonry buildings that had been devastated by the war.
-In 1969, it was first used in the United States.
+In 1969, EIFS was first used in the United States.
 Ever since, it has been a popular choice for many builders and architects, mainly in the construction of commercial buildings.
 However, EIFS is also popular in home construction.
-Also called “synthetic stucco,” EIFS consists of a multi-layer exterior barrier-type system designed to prevent water intrusion in exterior walls.
+Also known as “synthetic stucco,” EIFS consists of a multi-layer exterior barrier-type system designed to prevent water intrusion in exterior walls.

 The system has four main components: